mrnaughty125/Jenkins-CI-CD/README.md

 Before change in github the website looks<br>
 Lets make some change in git hub code the next build will perform automatically hence the CD performed here for CI.<br>
 The auto build is done after one minute because the poll scm is * * * * * it means for  change of the code in github after one minute it reflects to the website.<br>
-The change in website after auto bulid:<br>
+The change in website after auto bulid<br>
 </p>
 </h3>